bcrtvkcs/explorer-tab-utility-window-hider-windhawk-mode/README.md

 6. You're all set!

 ## Target Process
-This mod is only for Targets the `ExplorerTabUtility.exe` process and does not affect other programs.
+This mod is only for targets the `ExplorerTabUtility.exe` process and does not affect other programs.

 ## Notes
 - The mod hooks multiple Windows API functions to completely block the window.